CBIIT/TULIP/README.md

    conda activate tulip
 ```

-## Data Setup
+## Downloading Model Weights

-To download the model weights needed to run TULIP:
+To download the model weights needed for running TULIP:
 1. Create an account on the Model and Data Clearinghouse [MoDaC](https://modac.cancer.gov).
 2. Follow the instructions in the [Running TULIP](https://github.com/CBIIT/TULIP/blob/main/README.md#running-tulip) section below.
 3. When prompted, enter your MoDaC credentials.

+## Data Setup

 ## Running TULIP